 In March 2015, the Company entered into an exclusive license agreement with Dana-Farber Cancer Institute ("Dana Farber") to develop a portfolio of fully human immunooncology targeted antibodies.
-Under the terms of the agreement, the Company paid Dana-Farber an up-front licensing fee of \$1.0 million and, on May 11, 2015, granted Dana-Farber 500,000 shares, valued at \$32,500 or \$0.065 per share.
+Under the terms of the agreement, the Company paid Dana-Farber an up-front licensing fee of \$1.0 million and, on May 11, 2015, granted DanaFarber 500,000 shares, valued at \$32,500 or \$0.065 per share.
 The agreement included an anti-dilution clause that maintained Dana-Farber's ownership at 5% until such time that the Company raised \$10 million in cash in exchange for common shares.
 Pursuant to this provision, on September 30, 2015, the Company granted to Dana-Farber an additional 136,830 shares of common stock valued at approximately \$0.6 million and the anti-dilution clause thereafter expired.
 Dana-Farber is eligible to receive payments of up to an aggregate of approximately \$21.5 million for each licensed product upon the Company's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
 In addition, Dana-Farber is eligible to receive up to an aggregate of \$60.0 million upon the Company's successful achievement of certain sales milestones based on aggregate net sales, in addition to royalty payments based on a tiered low to mid-single digit percentage of net sales.
-Following the second anniversary of the effective date of the license agreement, Dana-Farber receives an annual license maintenance fee, which is creditable against milestone payments or royalties due to Dana-Farber.
+Following the second anniversary of the effective date of the license agreement, Dana-Farber receives an annual license maintenance fee of \$50,000, which is creditable against milestone payments or royalties due to Dana-Farber.
 The portfolio of antibodies licensed from Dana-Farber include antibodies targeting PD-L1, GITR and CAIX.

-In October 2017 the Company dosed the first patient in a Phase 1 clinical study of its anti-PD-LI antibody, CK-301.
+In September 2018 the Company expensed a non-refundable milestone payment of \$1.0 million upon the twelfth patient dosed in a Phase 1 clinical study of its anti-PD-LI antibody, cosibelimab (formerly referred to as CK-301).